Extending compact Hamiltonian $\mathbb{S}^1$-spaces to integrable systems with mild degeneracies in dimension four: All Hamiltonian S1 -spaces can be extended to hypersemitoric systems

 \begin{remark} The image of the hypersemitoric system constructed on a ruled surface in the proof of Proposition~\ref{prop:minsystems} will always be a rectangle, and the images of the hyperbolic-regular points of the system will be horizontal lines across the rectangle (as in Figure~\ref{fig:S2T2-image}).
 So there are two vertical boundary components in the image corresponding to the two fixed surfaces in these Hamiltonian $\mbS^1$-spaces, but even though these two edges of the image have the same length this does not mean that the corresponding fixed surfaces have the same symplectic area (in fact, they often do not).
 This is because the hypersemitoric system we construct is not toric so there is no relationship between the length of the edges and the symplectic volume of the corresponding submanifolds. \end{remark}

 \begin{remark} In Proposition~\ref{prop:minsystems} we show that given a Hamiltonian $\mbS^1$-space with $M=\mbS^2\times\Sigma_g$ where $\Sigma_g$ is a surface of genus $g$ and $J$ rotates the sphere, we can take a Morse function $f$ on $\Sigma$ to produce a hypersemitoric system $(M,\om,(J,H=f\circ \pi_\Sigma))$.
-Notice that, making use of action-angle coordinates, we may furthermore choose $f$ so that $\mathcal{X}^H$ has $2\pi$-periodic flow in a preimage of a neighborhood of the upper boundary of $F(M)$, and therefore on that neighborhood $(J,H)$ forms an (open) toric system.
+Notice that, making use of action-angle coordinates (and the normal form around elliptic points), we may furthermore choose $f$ so that $\mathcal{X}^H$ has $2\pi$-periodic flow in a preimage of a neighborhood of the upper boundary of $F(M)$, and therefore on that neighborhood $(J,H)$ forms an (open) toric system.
 This will be useful for us when performing gluing in the proof of Lemma~\ref{lem:stblowups-hst}. \end{remark}

 Let $\Gamma$ be a Karshon graph.
 In the following, we call a {\em connected component} of $\Gamma$ briefly a \emph{component of $\Gamma$}.
 The \emph{maximum component} of $\Gamma$ is the component of $\Gamma$ which contains the vertex corresponding to the maximum value of the momentum map and the \emph{minimum component} of $\Gamma$ is the component of $\Gamma$ which contains the vertex corresponding to the minimum value of the momentum map.